Faster and simpler approximation of stable matchings: Algorithm

-Accordingly we define a {\bf dangerous path wrt to a stable $M$} to be an alternating path $P= (w,m_1,w_1,m)$ such that $w$ and $m$ are unmatched (which means that $(m_1,w_1)$ is in $M$ and $(w,m_1), (w_1,m)$ do not belong to $M$) and $(m_1,w_1)$ is not a blocking pair for matching $M'=\{(w,m_1), (w_1,m)\}$.
-Let us notice that if $P$ is a dangerous path, then either $m_1$ is indifferent between $w$ and $w_1$ and then we say that $P$ is a {\bf masculine dangerous path} or $w_1$ is indifferent between $m$ and $m_1$ and then we say that $P$ is a {\bf feminine dangerous path}.
+Accordingly we define a {\bf dangerous path}, which is an alternating path $P= (w,m_1,w_1,m)$ such that $w$ and $m$ are unmatched (which means that $(m_1,w_1)$ is in $M$ and $(w,m_1), (w_1,m)$ do not belong to $M$) and $(m_1,w_1)$ is not a blocking pair for matching $M'=\{(w,m_1), (w_1,m)\}$.
+Let us notice that if $P$ is a dangerous path, then either $m_1$ is indifferent between $w$ and $w_1$ (and then we say that $(w,m_1)$ is an {\bf equal edge}) or $w_1$ is indifferent between $m$ and $m_1$ (and then $(w_1,m)$ is called an equal edge) or both.
+Thus a dangerous path contains one or two equal edges.
+If an edge $e=(w,m_1)$ is equal, then we say that $P$ is a {\bf masculine dangerous path} and if $(w_1,m)$ is equal, then we say that $P$ is a {\bf feminine dangerous path}.
 A path $P$ can of course be both a masculine and feminine dangerous path.

 We also introduce the following terminology.
-If man $m$ is matched to woman $w$ and there is at least one free woman $w_1$ such that $w$ and $w_1$ are equally good for $m$, then we say that $w_1$ is a {\bf satellite} of $m$ and $m$ is {\bf satellitic}.
-If woman $w$ is matched to a satellitic man $m$, then we say that $w$ is {\bf insecure}.
-If $e=(m,w)$ is such that $w$ is free and there is at least one free woman $w_1$ such that $w$ and $w_1$ are equally good for $m$, then $e$ is called {\bf special}.
-If man $m$ has at least one free woman incident with him, then he is said to be {\bf subsatellitic}.
-Woman $w$ matched to a subsatellitic man $m$ and not insecure is said to be {\bf uneasy wrt to $m'$} if $m$ and $m'$ are equally good for her.
+If man $m$ is matched to woman $w$ and there is at least one free woman $w_1$ such that $w$ and $w_1$ are equally good for $m$, then we say that $m$ is {\bf unstable} and that $w_1$ is a {\bf satellite} of $m$.
+If woman $w$ is matched to an unstable man $m$, then we say that $w$ is {\bf unstable}.
+If $e=(m,w)$ is such that $w$ is free and $m$ is either free or matched to $w'$, who is equally good for him as $w$ and there is at least one free woman $w_1$ such that $w$ and $w_1$ are equally good for $m$, then $e$ is called {\bf special}.
+An edge $(m,w)$ is said to be {\bf blocking} if $m,w$ are a blocking pair.
+An edge $(m,w)$ is said to be {\bf unstable} if $m$ is free and $w$ is unstable.
+Let us notice that if $(m,w)$ is unstable, then it is a part of a masculine dangerous path.
+An edge $(m,w)$ that is equal and such that $m$ is free is called {\bf f-equal}.
+An edge $e$ is said to be {\bf bad} if it is blocking or unstable or f-equal.